akrigline/react-redux-saga-starter/README.md

 If you use [Visual Studio Code](https://code.visualstudio.com), there is a [Jest extension](https://github.com/orta/vscode-jest) which works with Create React App out of the box.
 This provides a lot of IDE-like features while using a text editor: showing the status of a test run with potential fail messages inline, starting and stopping the watcher automatically, and offering one-click snapshot updates.

 ![VS Code Jest Preview](https://cloud.githubusercontent.com/assets/49038/20795349/a032308a-b7c8-11e6-9b34-7eeac781003f.png)

+## Storybook

+>React Storybook is a UI development environment for your React components.
+With it, you can visualize different states of your UI components and develop them interactively.

+[Storybook](https://storybook.js.org/) is a way to build and test component in isolation from eachother and from state.
+Basically it's a component-sandbox environment where you can adjust and solidify individual components without the hassle of finding them in the app itself.